mshagirov/pythonlab/_01-introduction/00-introduction.md

 print("General Kenobi")
 </script></pre></div>

-Hover over with your mouse and click the *run button* (green triangle).
-As you might have guessed, this code just prints the following two lines:
+*Hover over with your mouse and click the run button (green triangle)*.
+If you have guessed that this code just prints some lines, then you are correct.

+You should see the folliwing lines when you run the above print commands.

 ```sh
 Hello there